 Yamato 1/60 YF-19 Toys

-Mega Review: Includes all YF-19 variants and Super/Fold Giftset
+Mega Review: Includes all Yamato YF-19 variants

-Packaging & Extras: (2.5/5) Standard Releases
+Packaging & Extras: (3/5) First Release

-1) Detailed removable pilot figure
+1) Removable pilot figure

 2) Gun (with removable magazine gimmick)